A dedicated editor is designed to do only one thing: video editing.

 The Avid editing screen shown below more accurately depicts how timelines actually look on an editing system.
 This particular system allows you to mix standard-definition and high-definition video in the same project -- an important consideration during this period of analog-to-digital transition.
 (Avid's Media Composer is used in 90% of evening network programming.)

 With sophisticate editing systems there are a variety of video filters and plug-ins available (software that adds various effect options to the original editing program).

-Examples are various types of blur, color correction, cropping, sharpening, fog effects, geometric distortions, and even image stabilization.
+Examples in video are various types of blur, color correction, cropping, sharpening, fog effects, geometric distortions, and even image stabilization.

 The latter attempts to lock onto a central element in a scene and keep it from moving, thus canceling moderate camera shake.
 More on that later.